WebAssembly/interface-types/proposals/interface-types/working-notes/scenarios/chooser.md

 text of the string and its length can be ascertained.
 The structure itself is unspecified; we will use access functions -- such as `access-utf8` as needed.

->Note that although _we_ believe that the returned value will be the same as one
+>Note that although it may seem clear to _the reader_ that the returned value
->of the arguments, the limitations of Interface Types mean that the returned
+>must one of the arguments to the call, the limitations of Interface Types mean
->string will be a copy of one of the arguments.
+>that the returned string will be a copy of one of the arguments.

 The import adapter for `chooser_` has to lift the two argument `string`s and lower the return value: